by Allison Vega

 Another retro sneaker, the Be Lenka Champs look like popular Nike sneakers but have way more toe space.
 Use code

-ANYASREVIEWS for 5% off at Be Lenka Barefoot (returns are not accepted outside the EU)
+ANYASREVIEWS for 5% off at Be Lenka Barefoot (returns are only accepted from within the EU and USA)

 Barefoot Boots for Tweens/Teens